-A key piece of information to keep in mind is that SFTP makes use of SSHD to authenticate to the server, and that only linux users can connect via SFTP (i.e cPanel users).
+Some key pieces of information to keep in mind are that SFTP makes use of SSHD to authenticate to the server, and that only linux users can connect via SFTP (i.e cPanel users).

 That means that only users that are found in the /etc/passwd file on the server will be able to authenticate and use SFTP.
 Regular FTP users created in the cPanel interface will not be in the /etc/passwd file, so you may not use those users.
 Only the main cPanel user can use SFTP.

 Furthermore, the users that are allowed to use SFTP can be influenced by the SSHD configuration at:

 One example is the AllowUsers configuration.
 The following configuration would only allow the root user to use SFTP on the server: